mer0x/docs.merox.dev/docs/blog/posts/run-ai-at-home-ollama-openwebui.md

   - installation
 authors:
   - robertmelcher
 description: "Learn how to set up AI at home with Ollama and OpenWebUI in this guide.
 This tutorial covers both CPU and GPU options, offering practical insights and resources for beginners looking to build their own AI environment.
-Ideal for those interested in running AI systems in a home lab."
 comments: true
 ---